zhoupengwei/Pano3D/README.md

 ## License

-This project is released under the [Creative Commons license (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), which is free for non-commercial use (including research).
+This project is released under the [Apache-2.0 license](http://www.apache.org/licenses/).
 See the [LICENSE](./LICENSE) file for details.